Reed-CompBio/BIO331-F20-Lab5-random-walk-sim/README.md

 ## Submitting

-:star2: **You're Done with Tasks A-C!**  No code handin is required.
+:star2: **You're Done with Tasks A-C!**  You should be able to explain why the coloring schemes are different between the random walks (and the random walk with restarts with different values of `q`).
+No code handin is required.
 Instead, you will share your Personalized PageRank networks (and any saved layouts) with the `BIO331F20` Group.